Binary to Hexadecimal Converter

 How to Convert Binary to Hex

 The binary number system is a base 2 number system since it only uses the digits 0 and 1.
-Hexadecimal is a base 16 number system since it uses sixteen digits, 0 to 9, plus the letters A through F.
+Hexadecimal, also known as hex, is a base 16 number system since it uses sixteen digits, 0 to 9 as well as the letters A through F.

-Binary and hexadecimal numbers are often used in computing, networking, and software applications, so it’s fairly common to need to convert from one to the other.
+Binary and hexadecimal numbers are often used in computing, networking, and software applications, so it is fairly common to need to convert from one to the other.

 You can convert from binary to hex in a few simple steps.